 This has led to the town quietly developing a reputation as a tourist destination.
 Visitors who come to Penang to experience an authentic Malaysian culture are drawn in by the honest, rural lifestyle that is on display in the town.

-While certainly a destination for a more specific type of traveller, it is nonetheless ideal for anyone wanting to experience a more “real” version of Penang.
+While certainly a destination for a more specific type of traveler, it is nonetheless ideal for anyone wanting to experience a more “real” version of Penang.

 Bayan Lepas is located southwest of Penang Island.
 Founded in the late 19th century, it is a largely residential neighborhood. it’s well-connected transport to Georgetown via the Bayan Lepas Expressway, home to the island’s international airport and the biggest shopping mall in penang.

-That said, there are a number of reasons that visitors often choose to stay here.
-For starters, it is the location of Penang International Airport.
-This is ideal if you are someone who likes to remain close, in order to avoid missing your flight or having to drag your baggage all over the place.
+Close to Penang International Airport makes it ideal if you are someone who likes to remain close, in order to avoid missing your flight or having to drag your baggage all over the place.
 This is an especially appealing trait in a destination as large as Penang.

 This set of popular attractions, combined with its location, make it an ideal destination for anyone who has these high up on their list of things to do and see